-While a press release is designed to catch the attention of journalists in the hopes they will want to learn more about the topic or product at hand and do their own reportage and writing, a mat release?
+A press release catches the attention of journalists.
+The goal is to encourage a journalist to learn more about the topic or product at hand and do their own reportage and writing.
+But what about a mat release?

 Here are the major differences in structure between mat releases and press releases:

 A traditional conclusion to a press release is a line item on where to turn for more information, whether that is a phone number or a url.
 A mat release, however, should end with a kicker sentence, just like a newspaper feature article would.

 Photo Credit: (c) pstockown43 – Fotolia.com